cijhho123/C-Shell-and-other-eSPL-Assignments/Readme.md

 # Extended System Programming Laboratory (eSPL) Assignments
-In this course we focus on low-level system programming principles.
+This course focuses on low-level system programming principles.
 The labs are based on interaction with the LINUX operating system, mostly using C, but also some assembly language.

 Issues covered in the course are:
 1. Processes, memory models, and interaction with the operating system.